 Jesus felt our Divine Father’s face hidden from him!

 Look at the depth that Jesus felt this experience …

-I mean here is a PERFECT human, the Son of GOD Yahweh Almighty, who had had a prior relationship with the Father when he was the Logos in his pre-human existence.
-Jesus knew GOD intimately!
+I mean here is a PERFECT human, the Son of the Almighty Jehovah God, who had had a prior relationship with the Father when he was the Logos in his pre-human existence.
+Jesus knew God intimately!